 Other sub-populations in Alameda County with high needs are persons with physical or mental disabilities and seniors who need affordable housing integrated with available support services.
-The City intends to use available HOME funds for transitional or permanent supportive housing projects serving residents with special needs.

 Community Development Needs - Public Facilities & Improvements

 During the Five-year Consolidated Planning period, the City will use available CDBG funds to fund ADA improvements to public facilities, install ADA curb ramps, and assist non-profit social service agencies with necessary facility improvements.
 The City will also use CDBG funds for principal and interest payments in accordance with the repayment schedule for the \$2.5 million HUD Section 108 Loan used to build the senior center.